tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How can I fetch weather for a different location if I go on travel?

 If you want to update a different location e.g. before travelling, select it first and update the data.
-(If `Always update` is not set you may do this manually.)
+(If `sync weather` is not set you may do this manually.)
 You can then revert to your standard location.
 Tiny Weather Forecast Germany will remove data only once it got invalid over time, but keep all fetched data in it's internal cache.

 If you want all regions from the drop down menu to get updated, select *"Update everything"*.